Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 We'll email this recipe to you, so you can come back to it later!

-• Make-ahead friendly for busy weeknights – Life gets busy, right?
-These can be made ahead of time and reheated – just add a bit of milk if they are too dry.
-Or make the day before and reheat in the microwave or stovetop.
+• Make-ahead friendly – Life gets busy, right?
+These can be made ahead of time and reheated.
+Just add a bit of milk if they are too dry.
+Or make the day before and reheat in the microwave or on the stovetop.
 They are perfect for weeknight dinners and special occasions!

 Potatoes, cottage cheese, butter, dill, chives, garlic powder, salt on wooden board.

-Cottage Cheese – Small curd or large curd is fine as you will be blending it anyway.
+• Cottage Cheese – Small curd or large curd is fine as you will be blending it anyway.
 The cottage cheese is what makes these potatoes special, adding protein content and this subtle tangy flavor, a bit like sour cream.
-This is the secret ingredient of the recipe!
 Whole-milk cottage cheese is best, but you can also use low-fat cottage cheese if you like.

-Milk – Just a splash of milk to bring everything together.
+• Milk – Just a splash of milk to bring everything together.
 You could substitute with skim milk, almond milk, or other plant-based milk or even water if you prefer.
-But honestly, I would go for the milk.
-We are aiming for comfort food here.

-Fresh Herbs – Fresh chives and dill are my favorites here because they add this fresh, bright flavor and remind me of my grandmother’s Baltic cooking, where you put dill into everything!
+• Fresh Herbs – Fresh chives and dill are my favorites here because they add this fresh, bright flavor and remind me of my grandmother’s Baltic cooking, where you put dill into everything!
 Parsley is also a great choice.
-Fresh herbs make everything look so pretty and cafe-worthy!
+Fresh herbs make everything look so pretty!
 But dried herbs also work.
 Dried dill in particular goes really well with potatoes.

-Garlic or onion powder (optional) – to add or not to add, that is the question in my family.
-My husband says no, he prefers the traditional creamy buttery flavor of mashed potatoes.
-My sons say yes, they love the subtle garlic flavor.
-If you are making these for the first time, I would suggest making the cottage cheese mashed potatoes without the garlic or onion powder, because they are so incredibly yum as is.
+• Garlic or onion powder (optional) – If you are making these for the first time, I would suggest making the cottage cheese mashed potatoes without the garlic or onion powder, because they are so incredibly yum as is.
 They do not need any flavor enhancements.
-But, if you love that garlic/onion flavor, go for it.
+But if you love that garlic/onion flavor, go for it.

-Salt and Pepper – Only to taste.
+• Salt and Pepper – Only to taste.
 I do not include any amounts because it completely depends on so many things.
 First of all, different cottage cheese brands have varying amounts of salt added, so you may not need to add any salt.
 And you might be using these mashed potatoes with cottage cheese as a base for a spicier meal, such as lemon pepper chicken drumsticks, and you don’t want to be overloading the salt and pepper.
-So be patient and wait until the very end, then taste and see if you would like to add any salt and pepper.
+So be patient and wait until the very end, then taste and see if you would like to add some more salt.

 Table comparing yukon gold, russet and red potatoes.